tomas-stefano/infinity_test/Readme.markdown

     --color
 	--autotest

+In RSpec 1.3.0 in case you are using RSpec 1.3 => <b>spec.opts</b> file:

+     --color
+     --autospec

+<b>Obs.: I'll put this options as default in InfinityTest in a future version</b>

 ### Future

 * Make work with Focus files!
 (Run failed results and if pass run all , etc ...)